Welcome to today's edition of the Rush 24-7 podcast.

 Why doesn't Obama even act like they're the enemy?

-Actually we can and actually we should, but the president has a different strategy.
+Actually, we can, and actually we should, but the president has a different strategy.

 He's getting a lot of pressure by the Iranians.

-But the reason that he's not going to these uh moderate Arab forces and asking them on the ground to be boots on the ground is because the Iranians are pressuring him, because the Syrian regime is pressuring him.
+But the reason that he's not going to these moderate Arab forces and asking them on the ground to be boots on the ground is because the Iranians are pressuring him, because the Syrian regime is pressuring him.

 They don't want those areas, those Sunni areas to be liberated by Sunni moderates because they won't have access to them.